EzCE/ez80-docs/content/basics/your-first-program.md

 └── readme                      // A file explaining what your program does and how to use it (optional)
 ```

 We'll start by downloading the include files.
 These contain system calls and other equates you'll use in your programs.
-Make a folder called `include` in your project folder and download the five include files for fasmg made by [jacobly](https://github.com/jacobly0), which you can get in a zip [here](https://github.com/EzCE/ez80-docs/raw/main/assets/include.zip).
+Make a folder called `include` in your project folder and download the necessary include files for fasmg, which you can find [here](../../other/includes).
 Extract all five of these files into the folder you previously created called `include`.

 ## Writing the Program